huntcomp/hsc-daemon/README.md

 # hsc-deamon
-Daemon for reading and sending
+Daemon for reading and sending data generated  by Hunt